 Now you can easily send recurring “reminder” email campaigns to the same set of people hourly, daily, weekly, or monthly.
+You can customize it further to send, for example, every 2 weeks, or every 3 months.

 Examples of recurring emails